 GRID Alternatives' unique volunteer-based installation model and organization-wide focus on green jobs training has made every SASH project a workforce development opportunity for a broad range of professional interests.
-To date, the SASH Program has filled over 29,800 workday positions with volunteer participants and has dedicated an additional 4,200 workday positions specifically for job trainees.
+Throughout the organization, GRID Alternatives has filled over 40,000 of its workday positions with volunteers and job trainees.
+To date, the SASH Program has filled over 22,800 workday positions with volunteer participants and has dedicated an additional 5,000 workday positions specifically for job trainees.
 These volunteer and job training opportunities help strengthen California's solar industry by imparting broad consumer education and providing a means for individuals from diverse backgrounds to learn about PV-solar design and installation through hands-on experience.
 Volunteer and training opportunities can help create the solar market transformation sought through the California Solar Initiative.
 These opportunities also create a well-informed public and proof that the technology can be adopted by everyone in every community within California.

 GRID ensures that the volunteers on SASH projects are adequately trained in safety and installation techniques and understand the basic fundamentals of the SASH Program, the California Solar Initiative, and the benefits of PV-solar by requiring all volunteers to attend a mandatory volunteer/solar orientation.
-Since the inception of the SASH Program, over 13,700 prospective volunteers have completed GRID's mandatory orientation and the majority have gone on to participate in an installation.
+GRID Alternatives has trained over 18,500 community volunteers in these pre-installation orientations.
+Since the inception of the SASH Program, over 15,900 prospective volunteers have completed GRID's mandatory orientation in California and the majority have gone on to participate in a SASH installation.
 Volunteers and job trainees form the backbone to GRID's installation model and will be an important part of the overall success of the SASH Program.